To prevent and reduce the impact of diabetes a range of local and statewide programs focus on:

 Registering for the National Diabetes Services Scheme (NDSS)

-You should register with the NDSS as soon as you are diagnosed with diabetes.
-This will give you access to subsidised diabetes products and support services to assist you to self-manage your life with diabetes.
-Registration for the NDSS is free and should be done with your health professional.
-A doctor, nurse practitioner or credentialled diabetes educator can help you complete the form.
+As soon as you are diagnosed with diabetes, register with the NDSS.
+This will give you access to subsidised diabetes products and support services to help you to self-manage your life with diabetes.
+Registration is free and can be done with your health professional.
+A doctor, nurse practitioner or credentialled diabetes educator will help you to complete the form.

-The NDSS is an Australian Government initiative and is administered with the assistance of Diabetes Australia.
+The NDSS is an Australian Government initiative and is delivered with Diabetes Australia.

 [back to top]